Updated: October 16, 2022

 Additionally, putting up a photocopying center near a school or business area is comparatively cheaper than opening a mall business which the first two ideas would essentially need to reach our target market.

-Again, the third idea is the best choice in this criteria.
+Again, the third idea is the best choice in this criterion.
 However, do remember that one cannot truly know the cost of pursuing a business venture unless one has written a business plan.

 If your money-making idea has passed the profitability and the implementation factors above, then I believe that a thorough cost analysis is something you should seriously consider doing.